Leuow95/calculadora_solar_flutter/README.md

 # calculadora_solar_flutter

-A new Flutter project.
+A new Flutter project to calculate how many solar plates is needed to replace the traditional energy

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: